Everyone who comes to the Lewiston Area Greenhouse asks me the same question: "Are your mums hardy?"

 While Lewiston & our neighboring communities are in Zone 4, we CAN still have our Mums survive our winters!

 It is how they are treated that make the difference.

 Why SOME Mums Don’t Last Through Winter: Potted mums from the grocery store, big box store or farmers' market usually don’t survive cold winters.
 They are NOT BRED to be hardy; they are being sold for their SIZE, form & color.
 Think of them as disposable holiday decor.

 INSTEAD: Buy your mums from a greenhouse.
-The time to plant mums is really in late MAY - mid JUNE.
+The time to plant mums is really in early August (or sooner if you can!).
 The mums at the Lewiston Area Greenhouse (and most other greenhouses) are either over-wintered for a 2nd season OR planted in MID-JUNE.
 They have a fully developed root system inside their pots when you buy them.
 Still, you must get them IN THE GROUND as soon as you can if you want to give them their best chance at a return next season.